Overview: What is chemotherapy?

 Before starting chemotherapy, there are still a few important points to consider, for example

-• The start of chemotherapy is often preceded by the implantation of a so-called “port“.
-It is usually implanted near the collarbone, sometimes on the arm.
-The port catheter allows direct access to the vein.
-The port remains in place throughout chemotherapy.
-Some time after the end of the treatment, you can have it removed again during a minor surgery.
+- Before the start of chemotherapy, a so-called “port” is often implanted.
+It is usually implanted near the collarbone, sometimes also on the arm.
+The port catheter enables direct access to the vein.
+The port remains in place throughout the chemotherapy.
+Some time after the end of the treatment, you can have it removed again as part of a minor operation.

-• Have your teeth and gums checked and, if necessary, rehabilitated by your dentist’s office before chemotherapy.
-There should be no caries or foci of inflammation.
-Be sure to maintain good oral and dental hygiene during chemotherapy as well.
+- Have your teeth and gums checked by your dental practice before chemotherapy and have them restored if necessary.
+There should be no caries or inflammation.
+Pay attention to good oral and dental hygiene during chemotherapy.

-• Chemotherapy can affect fertility.
-This is especially important for young women and men who have not yet started or completed their family planning.
+- Chemotherapy can have an effect on fertility.
+This is particularly important for young women and men who have not yet started or completed their family planning.
 Get professional advice.
-It is now possible to have eggs and sperm frozen in advance.
+It is now possible to freeze egg and sperm cells in advance.

-• Talk to your doctor about which vaccinations, if any, are necessary (e.g., flu virus, Corona virus, etc.).
+- Talk to your doctor about whether and which vaccinations are necessary (e.g. B. influenza, corona virus etc.).

-• Consider how you will get to the doctor’s office or clinic.
-Be sure to organize this beforehand.
+- Think about how you will get to the doctor’s surgery or clinic.
+Be sure to organize this in advance.
 Cancer patients are better off not driving a vehicle themselves, but letting themselves be driven.
-There is also the possibility of ambulance transport.
+There is also the option of ambulance transport.

-• Before chemotherapy, think about how you want to deal with hair loss.
+- Before chemotherapy, think about how you want to deal with hair loss.
 Find out about alternatives, such as caps, hats, scarves or a wig.
-There are specialized stores for this.
-Our nurse practitioners can assist you with this.
+There are specialist stores for this.
+Our nursing staff can support you with this.

-• Also for falling out eyelashes or eyebrow hairs there are good solutions today, for example, make-up, permanent make-up and eyebrow tattoos.
+- Today, there are also good solutions for eyelashes or eyebrow hairs that are falling out, such as heavy make-up and eyebrow tattoos.
 Seek advice beforehand.

 Aftercare: Tips for the time after chemotherapy